-The Preliminary Aboriginal Heritage Test (PAHT) is a recent amendment to the Aboriginal Heritage Act 2006 that will come into effect from 1 August 2016.
+The Preliminary Aboriginal Heritage Test (PAHT) was an amendment included in the Aboriginal Heritage Amendment Act 2016.

 Aimed at introducing certainty, the formulation of the Preliminary Aboriginal Heritage Test (PAHT), is a voluntary process allowing certification will enable sponsors to seek advice from the Secretary and remove the any uncertainty of dealing with LGAs on the question of whether a CHMP is required or not for a project.